 When you shop for hearing aids, be sure to consider all your needs, not just budget.
 Purchasing low-tier technology will work for some, but if you have a more complex or profound hearing loss, you will not achieve your full hearing potential with baseline technology.

-We understand that investing in many of today’s top-of-the-line devices is a major strain on your budget, which is why we offer a selection of hearing aid financing options to our patients.
+We understand that investing in many of today’s top-of-the-line devices is a major strain on your budget, which is why we accept coverage from most major insurance providers.

 Call Columbia Hearing Centers at (509) 789-1020 for more information or to schedule an appointment.